MicrosoftDocs/winrt-api/windows.graphics.holographic/holographicdisplay_refreshrate.md

 The refresh rate.

 ## -remarks
 Note that this refresh rate may be lower than the display panel's maximum refresh rate.
-This can occur if the holographic compositor is configured to operate at a lower refresh rate, based on the system's hardware.
+This can occur if the system is configured to operate at a lower refresh rate - for example, based on user preferences for Windows Mixed Reality.
+To observe dynamic changes to frame duration - for example, when Mixed Reality Capture (MRC) is enabled - inspect the [HolographicFrame.Duration] property.

 ## -see-also